saeid93/mobile-kube/README.md

 4. **Traces**: The movement traces for each network.
 This is the location of each user at each timestep.
 This can be a random or based-on [Cabspotting](https://privamov.github.io/accio/docs/) dataset.
 This is built on top of the networks built in step 3.

-To generate the datasets, workloads, networks and traces, first go to your data folder (remember data could be anywhere in your disk just point the data folder as  [/experiments/utils/constants.py](/experiments/utils/constants.py)).
+To generate the datasets, workloads, networks and traces, first go to your data folder (remember data could be anywhere in your disk just point the data folder as  [experiments/utils/constants.py](experiments/utils/constants.py)).

 ### 4.4.1.1.
 [Generating the Datasets](experiments/dataset/generate_dataset.py)

-Go to the your dataset generation config [/data/configs/generation-configs/dataset-generation](/data/configs/generation-configs/dataset-generation) make a folder named after your config and make the `config.json` in the folder e.g. see the `my-dataset` in the sample [/data](/data) folder [/data/configs/generation-configs/dataset-generation/my-dataset/config.json](/data/configs/generation-configs/dataset-generation/my-dataset/config.json).
+Go to the your dataset generation config [data/configs/dataset-generation/](data/configs/dataset-generation) make a folder named after your config and make the `config.json` in the folder e.g. see the `my-dataset` in the sample [data](data) folder [data/configs/generation-configs/dataset-generation/my-dataset/config.json](data/configs/generation-configs/dataset-generation/my-dataset/config.json).
 Then run the [experiments/dataset/generate_dataset.py](experiments/dataset/generate_dataset.py) with the following script:
 ```
 python generate_dataset.py [OPTIONS]